safer-streets/safer-streets-apps/README.md

   ghcr.io/safer-streets/safer-streets-apps
 ```

-(On Azure, mount storage (Settings → Configuration → Path Mappings) and set the environment variable appropriately)
+(On Azure, mount storage (Settings → Configuration → Path Mappings) and set the environment variable appropriately.
+Also ensure the API env vars are set.)

 ### Push